syeh1803/POS-system/README.md

 A simple and convenient POS system

 ## Features
-- Order drinks for customers by clicking the names
+- Order drinks for customers by clicking the items
 - Different options of Ice and Sugar
 - Add the items to the checkout section
 - Remove drinks from the screen